shiva-kumarj/restoreport-capstone/docs/notes.md

 #### Bird's eye view of the project

-1. Prefect for workflow orchestration.
+1. Mage for workflow orchestration.
-2. GCP(and it various services) for data lake(staging), data warehousing, data analysis.
+2. GCP(and it various services) for data processing, data warehousing, data analysis.

 #### Project Approach
 1. Ingest data into Postgres db.